 Home gateway tries to trigger the air-conditioner to be online.
 Home gateway knows the air-conditioner support both wifi and infrared communication methods, home gateway sends the infrared control command to the air-conditioner to power on the air-conditioner.

 After the air-conditioner power on, its wifi module establishes the IP communication towards the home gateway.

 Home gateway finds the air-conditioner is online, it forwards the request message locally stored to the air-conditioner.

+Alternative Flow

+None